 - 1. Perry Drug Store - 2. ca. 1900; Colonial Revival façade ca. 1975-1977 - 3.
 Single retail - 4.
 Prior to 1950 Cater Drug Store, Pritchett's Drug Store and Akin Drug Store were located here.
 Dr. Cater had his office in the rear of this building so the pharmacy was adjacent.
 In the 1950s it was Perry Drug Store with Dr. Dave Coley as the pharmacist.
 The rear office portion of the building was separated and given its own storefront.
 The building has been an attorney's office since the 1980s.
-The building, in relation to adjacent and surrounding buildings and open space, contributes to the rural town character and history of downtown Perry. - 5.
+The building helps establish the pedestrian-oriented retail streetscape of Downtown Perry. - 5.
 Significant alterations/non-contributing elements: Colonial Revival façade ca. 1975-1977